Hair follicle drug tests they can determine if a person has been using drugs or misusing prescription medications in the previous 3 months.

 The first step involves an enzyme-linked immunosorbent assay (ELISA) test, which is a rapid screening method.

-If the ELISA test produces a positive result for a particular substance, a technician will retest the hair sample using confirmatory chromatographic testing, such as gas chromatography-mass spectrometry (GC-MS), to rule out false positives.
+If the ELISA test produces a positive result for a particular substance, a technician will retest the hair sample using confirmatory chromatographic testing, such as gas chromatography-mass spectrometry (GC-MS), to help rule out false positives.

 How to use a home test: